Defining the Problem

 Implications for Humanity

-Plastic pollution could reach food consumed by humans.
+Plastic pollution does reach food consumed by humans.
 There is growing evidence that toxins associated with plastic in the oceans are responsible for human health problems such as cancers, brain, reproductive and cardiovascular damage.